Catra: Fictional character biography

 Catra's first appearance in animated media is as one of the Horde captains of Hordak in the 1985 He-Man and She-Ra feature film The Secret of the Sword.
 In Filmation's She-Ra: Princess of Power cartoon series, Hordak is the leader of the Evil Horde, with Catra as of one of his minions.
 In early proposals for the show, Catra was the main antagonist, but when the Princess of Power toyline was released, Mattel decided to tie in the Evil Horde characters to Princess of Power toyline, to better integrate it with the Masters of the Universe franchise.

 When Adora is reconciled with her twin brother Adam, she leaves the Horde and is replaced by Catra as the Force-Captain.
 Several times, while serving Hordak, Catra strikes out on her own, showing that she does not need Hordak.
 This is quite evident when Catra betrays Hordak to Skeletor, in an attempt to overthrow him.
 Even though there are a few other female villains in The Horde, Catra does not get on that well with any of them, only working with them as a last resort.
 She appears to have a particularly intense rivalry with fellow female villain Scorpia.
-Along with the other Horde members, Catra holds an intense hatred for Imp.
+Along with the other Horde members, Catra holds an intense hatred for the character Imp.

 Catra is in possession of a magical mask, given to her by Hordak, which he stole from the imprisoned Queen of the Magicats.
 The mask grants her the ability to transform into a large panther by sliding it from her forehead over her eyes.
 Once in her cat form, she retains the ability to speak and possesses greater strength than her human form.
 One of the most overlooked details about Catra is that she also possesses the power of teleportation.
 She only demonstrates this ability on one occasion and it is uncertain where this power originates, although it is assumed that it is another power bestowed by her magical mask.
 The Magicats also revealed one of the mask's powers to Catra called Freezefire, which generates an energy beam that can encase its target in ice, but Catra lost any knowledge of this power when her mind was wiped.
 Additionally, the Magicat Percival, states that once the mask has been used for evil, it can no longer be used for good.